-| Click this button and choose the range of files to compile.
+Select this option to invoke manual TypeScript compilation and then select the range of files to compile.

-Click this button to open the Typescript page and edit the TypeScript settings.|
+|Select this option to open the Typescript page and edit the TypeScript settings.|

 Restart TypeScript Service

-Click this button to clear the tabs and run the TypeScript Language Service anew.|
+|Select this option to clear run the TypeScript Language Service anew.|

 |Use these buttons to have all nodes expanded or collapsed.|

-|Clear All||Click this button to remove all the error messages from the currently active pane.
+|Clear All||Click this button to remove all the error messages from the tool window.|

-Choose this option to open the file where the selected error was detected and navigate to the fragment of code which caused the error.|
+|Open the file where the selected error was detected and navigate to the fragment of code which caused the error.|

 |Copy the selected error message with the information on the file, the line, and the column where the error was detected.|